buddy-works/buddy-gulp-iconfont/README.md

 Now you can use custom glyphs in HTML, eg. `<i class="icon-zoo"></i>` or in CSS: `content: '\ea09';`.
 Remember to use correct paths to CSS file and webfont files.

 Now, if you need new icon on website, you should only put new SVG file to `iconfont-src/scr` directory.
-Buddy will generate and deliver all for you.
+Buddy will do dirty job for you.